preranna-1/preranna-1/README.md

 ## `» hello, welcome` 🌸

-glad you're here! i'm **Prerana** — a final year CS student from Gorkha, Nepal, who stumbled into coding and somehow never left. coding is actually hobby number 3 for me, which means i bring the same energy to it as i do everything else i love. i'm equally skilled at debugging things *and* breaking them in the first place, so it balances out.
+ i'm **Prerana** — a CS student and coding is actually hobby number 3 and hobby 1 is to bring pretty solutions to the world.
+From my not so long journey I realized I am equally skilled at debugging and bug making...

 currently trying to build something awesome *(details: classified 🤫)* and always open to collaborations, open source, or freelance work if something cool comes along.